UppercaseTyler/Doodah-tv/README.md

 * Generate standards-compliant M3U playlists
 * Generate XMLTV guide data
 * Be lightweight and easy to configure
-* Work with existing IPTV software such as Threadfin, xTeVe, and ErsatzTV
+* Work with existing IPTV software such as Threadfin
 * Keep provider-specific logic isolated from the core application

 ## Non-Goals (for now)